luke-griffiths/fast-robots/Localization.md

 # Localization

-This lab is mostly complete, I'm just having one small issue with my code that is preventing the simulation to run to completion.
-I've looked at other students code and can't see anything that would cause the issue, so if I can debug it today during lab the video will be uploaded by this evening.
+*Disclaimer: I had an issue that prevented me from recording the video and submitting before the lab deadline.
+Jonathan was able to find the issue with my code, which I have corrected and have noted in the report below.
+None of the code changes come from the released code, and any other edits after the deadline are solely for adding detail to my report.

 The purpose of this lab is to implement a Bayes filter for robot localization.
-The tasks in this lab were to write 4-5 functions that make up the Bayes filter and then demonstrate via screen capture that the implementation works correctly.
+The tasks in this lab were to write 5 functions that make up the Bayes filter and then demonstrate via screen capture that the implementation works correctly.

 ### compute_control
 This function takes two poses and calculates the change between them using a rotation, translation, and then a final rotation.
+The idea is that any robot movement can be simplified to this sequence of movements.
+I calculated the translation as the euclidean distance between the x,y coordinates of the initial pose and the x,y coordinates of the current pose.

 ```
 def compute_control(cur_pose, prev_pose):